 Older people are clear about their goals in later life.
 They want to stay in their own homes and communities, continue to be active and contribute to society and have choice and control over their health and wellness.

 Emerging technologies can help to:

-- Improve the quality of life for frail seniors
+- Improve quality of life for frail older adults

-- Reduce the demands on family caregivers and formal healthcare services
+- Reduce demands on family caregivers and formal healthcare services

 - Enable older adults and those with chronic diseases to extend their productive years

-The STAR Institute provides a unique opportunity for researchers, trainees, and industry and community partners to work together on critical issues of aging and technology.
-The mission of The STAR Institute is
+The SFU STAR Institute provides a unique opportunity for researchers, trainees, and industry and community partners to work together on critical issues of aging and technology.

 - Build capacity and opportunities in the aging and technology sector that will increase and expand businesses and jobs in British Columbia.